Bachelor of Traditional Chinese Medicine (4710)

 Accreditation

-The Bachelor of Traditional Chinese Medicine has been approved as meeting the accreditation requirements of the Chinese Medicine Board of Australia to qualify graduates for general registration in the three divisions of Acupuncturist, Chinese Herbal Medicine Practitioner and Chinese Herbal Dispenser.
+The Bachelor of Traditional Chinese Medicine has been accredited by the Chinese Medicine Accreditation Committee with graduates able to apply for general registration with the Chinese Medicine Board of Australia, in the three divisions of Acupuncturist, Chinese Herbal Medicine Practitioner and Chinese Herbal Dispenser.

 Work Integrated Learning